cse442-software-engineering-ub/f25-no-brainers/README.project_setup.md

 2) Connect to the Aptitude server
 3) `ssh yourubname@aptitude.cse.buffalo.edu`
 4) Enter your UBIT password
+5) Nativate to `/data/web/CSE442/2025-Fall/cse-442j`

-# How to run React and php server locally
+# Build Method 1: Run React and PHP Server
-1. `npm run start-local` (add -win or -mac at the end depending on your machine)
+1. `npm run start-local` *(add -win or -mac at the end depending on your machine)
-2. `php -S localhost:8080 -t .` *(C:\xampp\php\php.exe -S localhost:8080 -t .)
+2. `php -S localhost:8080 -t .`
+   1. *(C:\xampp\php\php.exe -S localhost:8080 -t .)
+   2. *(You Must be inside the dorm-mart folder for this to work)
+   3. *(It is recommended you also install PHP locally on your machine in addition to XAMMP)
-- refer to "proxy" field in package.json to navigate to the local db
+3. refer to "proxy" field in package.json to navigate to the local db

-# How to build and upload prod app to aptitude
-1. `npm run build-prod` (add -win or -mac at the end depending on your machine)
-2. Upload 1) build contents*, 2) migrations, 3) api, 4) .env.production to the aptitude server \
-(These list of files and folders are subject to change as the project grows) \
-(* Copy and paste out all of the contents of the build folder, they cant still be inside the build folder) \
-(* It is highly recommended that you build a script to automate this process to avoid missing out some necessary files and mitigate the tedious process)
-- Refer to scripts in package.json for more details
-3. Make sure to migrate to apply db schema and app data to the mysql server

-# How to build and upload prod app to cattle
-1. `npm run build-cattle` (add -win or -mac at the end depending on your machine)
-2. Upload 1) build contents*, 2) migrations, 3) api, 4) .env.cattle to the cattle server (these list of files and folders are subject to change as the project grows)
-(These list of files and folders are subject to change as the project grows) \
-(* Copy and paste out all of the contents of the build folder, they cant still be inside the build folder) \
-(* It is highly recommended that you build a script to automate this process to avoid missing out some necessary files and mitigate the tedious process)
-- Refer to scripts in package.json for more details
-3. Make sure to migrate to apply db schema and app data to the mysql server

-# How to simulate the Apache server locally
+# Build Method 2 : Run Apache Server locally
 1. Create /serve/dorm-mart folder in htdocs directory
 2. Navigate to your project located in htdocs (if you don't have your project in this directory, copy/paste them)
 3. `npm install` to download any new libraries